risetech/livedata-samples/README.md

 livedata-samples
 ================

-Well designed and pretty formated samples for LiveData
+Well designed and pretty formatted samples for LiveData